AmericanGeezus/TeamsFunctions/docs/Get-TeamsECP.md

 ## NOTES
 This script is indulging the lazy admin.
-It behaves like Get-CsOnlineVoiceRoutingPolicy with a twist:
+It behaves like Get-CsOnlineVoiceRoute with a twist:
-If more than three results are found, a reduced set of Parameters are shown for better visibility:
+If more than three results are found, a reordered set of Parameters are shown for better visibility:
-Get-CsOnlineVoiceRoutingPolicy | Where-Object Identity -NE 'Global' | Select-Object Identity, Description, OnlinePstnUsages
+Get-CsTeamsEmergencyCallingPolicy | Select-Object Identity, Description, NotificationMode, NotificationGroup

 ## RELATED LINKS